fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 💡 SSL without a domain is possible, but we are going to work with domain names to keep this guide simple.
 If you are looking into securing a public IP Address, you'll have to do it on your own or wait for a future guide!

 The domain name DNS records should point to the Network Node server IP address so that when the custom domain is requested, the DNS translates into the server IP address.
-Our reverse proxy (NGINX) will identify itself with the transport-layer authentication mechanism that includes the SSL certificates.
+Our reverse proxy will identify itself with the transport-layer authentication mechanism that includes the SSL certificates.

 ### How to set up the DNS settings for a Node server?